ViralTexts/gtr-clusters/clusters/18690715-sn90061771-KeepingOnesEyesOpen.md

 Nobody is more like an honest man than
-a thorough roue.
+a thorough rogue.
 When you see a man
-with a great fWl of religion displayed in
+with a great deal of religion displayed in
-his shop window, yon may depend upon it
+his shop window, you may depend upon it
-be keeps a very small f-tock of it within.
+he keeps a very small stock of it within.
 Do not choose your friend by his looks;
 handsome shoes often pinch the feet.
 Don&#x27;t be fond of compliments; remember
-&#x27;liiauK you, pnssy, buu thanu you,
+&quot;Thank you, pussy, and thank you,
 pussy,&quot; killed the cat.
-Dont believe
+Don&#x27;t believe
-iu mo man wuo lams most; tor
+in the man who taiks most; for
 mewing cats are very seldom good
 mousers.
 By no means put yourself in an­
 other persons power; if you put your thumb
 between two grinders, they are very apt to
 bite.
-Drink nothingwilhoutseeing it, sign
+Drink nothing without seeing it, sign
 nothing without reading it, and make sure
 that it means no more than it says.
 Don&#x27;t
 go to law unless you have nothing to lose;
 lawyer&#x27;s houses are built on fools heads.
-Iu
+In
-any business, never wude into water where
+any business, never wade into water where
-you cannot see the bottom, Put no depend­
+you cannot see the bottom.
+Put no depend­
-ence upon the label of a bag; aud count
+ence upon the label of a bag; and count
 money after your kin.
-Bee the sack open
+See the sack open
 before you buy what is in it; for he who
-trndos in the dark aslis tobe cheated.
+trades in the dark asks to be cheated.
 Keep
 clear of the man who does not value his
 own character.
 Beware of the man who
 swears, he who would blaspheme the
-Makpr would make no bones of lying or
+Maker would make no bones of lying or
 stealing.
 Beware of no man more than of
 yourself; we carry our worst enemies with
 us.
 When a new opinion of a doctrine